mbaeumer/gilded-rose-kata/README.md

 for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+# Technical notes
+The code is available in four languages: CSharp, JS, Python and Java.<br>
+## CSharp
+Use .Net Core 7.0

+## JS
+npm is required to run the tests

+## Python
+Use Python 3

+## Java
+Use Java 20